-- 3.1 In awarding a contract, consideration will be given to the supplier's ability to perform the work. - 3.2 Other criteria that may be considered include past performance, references, price, operating costs, disposal costs, environmental factors, safety record, access to qualified tradespeople (either as employees or subcontractors), and other criteria, as required. - 3.3 When locality is part of the evaluation matrix, it shall be considered to a maximum weighting as defined by the Broader Public Sector Supply Chain Guidelines. - 3.4 The lowest, or any, prices will not necessarily be accepted. - 3.5 Where the lowest tendered bid that meets the required specifications is not recommended, the Manager, Purchasing Services will notify the Executive Superintendent of Board Operations of the reason for rejection of the lowest bid.
+- 3.1 In awarding a contract, consideration will be given to the supplier's ability to perform the work. - 3.2 Other criteria that may be considered include past performance, references, price, operating costs, disposal costs, environmental factors, safety record, access to qualified tradespeople (either as employees or subcontractors), and other criteria, as required. - 3.3 When locality is part of the evaluation matrix, it shall be considered to a maximum. - 3.4 The lowest, or any, prices will not necessarily be accepted.

+3.5 Where the lowest tendered bid that meets the required specifications is not recommended, the Manager, Purchasing Services will notify the Executive Superintendent of Board Operations of the reason for rejection of the lowest bid.